-(f)
+(c) before or within a reasonable time after an application for the admission of a patient for assessment is made by an approved psychiatrist or a nominated medical officer, as the case may be, he shall take such steps as are practicable to inform the person (if any) appearing to be the nearest relative of the patient, that the application is to be or has been made;

-an application for the admission of a patient for assessment is made by an approved psychiatrist or a nominated medical officer, as the case may be, he shall take such steps as are practicable to inform the person (if any) appearing to be the nearest relative of the patient, that the application is to be or has been made;
+(d) none of the applications mentioned in sub-section (1) above shall be made by any person in respect of a patient unless that person has personally seen the patient with the period of 14 days ending with the date of application;

-none of the applications mentioned in sub-section (1) above shall be made by any person in respect of a patient unless that person has personally seen the patient within the period of 14 days ending with the date of application;
+(e) any recommendation given for the purposes of an application for admission for treatment, may describe the patient as suffering from more than one form of mental disorder, namely, severe mental impairment, severe personality disorder, mental impairment, or any other disorder of disability of mind:

-any recommendation given for the purposes of an application for admission for treatment, may describe the patient as suffering from more than one form of mental disorder, namely, severe mental impairment, severe personality disorder, mental impairment, or any other disorder or disability of mind:
+Provided that the application shall be of no effect unless the patient is described in each of the recommendations as suffering from the same form of mental disorder whether or not he is also described in either of those recommendations as suffering from another form.

-Provided that the application shall be of no effect unless the patient is described in each of the recommendations as suffering from the same form of mental disorder Whether or not he is also described in either of those recommendations as suffering from another form; and each of the applications mentioned in subsection (1) above shall be sufficient if the recommendations on which it is founded are given either as separate recommendations, or as a joint recommendation signed by the medical officer and a psychiatrist.
+(f) each of the applications mentioned in sub-section (1) above shall be sufficient if the recommendations on which it is founded are given either as separate recommendations, or as a joint recommendation signed by the medical officer and a psychiatrist.

-(2) General provisions as to medical recommendations:
+(2) General provisions as to medical recommendations:-